Section 22 Class Order for Workplaces

 Why did the Medical Officer of Health issue this class order?

 This class order was issued as a result of the continued increase in the numbers of people contracting COVID-19 in Hamilton.
 The class order strengthens Hamilton Public Health’s ability to reduce the loss of life from COVID-19, and preserve and protect the capacity of our health care system to respond and to provide care for those who need it.
 It also underscores how important it is for each resident to protect our community and save lives from COVID-19.
+While the vast majority of workplaces are compliant with instructions from public health authorities to address cases of COVID-19 in the workplace, there are workplaces who do not take their responsibilities seriously enough or do not cooperate with Hamilton Public Health during workplace investigations.
 This class order is a legal tool to help ensure that all workplaces follow the measures required to protect employees.

 What should I do if I am concerned that a workplace is not following the order?